 In the early 1980s most new RNZAOC soldiers of the Supplier Trade spent at least six months at 1 Base Supply Battalion at Trentham.
 At 1BSB, they underwent their initial trade training, known as Band Two Training, before being posted to units throughout the Army.

-Each Band Two Trainee was issued with a blue training book and under the direction of the Battalion Planning Officer, would rotate around the unit undergoing On the Job Training, with their progress being recorded in the training book by section heads.
+Each Band Two Trainee was issued with a blue training book and, under the direction of the Battalion Planning Officer, rotated around the unit undergoing On the Job Training, with their progress being recorded in the training book by section heads.